statamic/docs/content/collections/docs/oauth.md

 ---
 Statamic lets your users authenticate with OAuth using [Laravel Socialite](https://github.com/laravel/socialite).

-Out of the box, Statamic supports the providers that are bundled with Socialite (Facebook, Twitter, Google, LinkedIn, GitHub, and Bitbucket).
+Out of the box, Statamic supports the bundled with Socialite providers (Facebook, Twitter, Google, LinkedIn, GitHub, and Bitbucket).

-The [Socialite Providers][socialite-providers] Github organization contains over 100 additional providers that require minimal effort to install.
+The [Socialite Providers][socialite-providers] Github organization contains over 100 additional providers requiring minimal effort to install.

-Finally, if you require a provider that isn’t on that list, you may write your own, which is also quite straight forward.
+Finally, if you require a provider not on the list, you may write your own.

 ## Installation